-From time to time, the Company may agree to credit a client for certain leads or clicks if they fail to meet the contractual or other guidelines of a particular client.
+From time to time, the Company may agree to credit a client for certain leads, clicks or impressions if they fail to meet the contractual or other guidelines of a particular client.
 The Company has established a sales reserve based on historical experience.
 To date, such credits have been immaterial and within management's expectations.

-For a portion of its revenue, the Company has agreements with providers of online media or traffic ("Publishers") used in the generation of leads or clicks.
-The Company receives a fee from its clients and pays a fee to Publishers either on a cost per lead, cost per click or cost per thousand impressions basis or as a portion of revenue generated.
+For a portion of its revenue, the Company has agreements with providers of online media or traffic ("Publishers") used in the generation of leads and clicks.
+The Company receives a fee from its clients and pays a fee to Publishers as a portion of revenue generated or on a cost per lead, cost per click or cost per thousand impressions basis.
 The Company is the primary obligor in the transaction.
 As a result, the fees paid by the Company's clients are recognized as revenue and the fees paid to its Publishers are included in cost of revenue.

-DSS revenue, which constituted 1%, 1% and 2% of net revenue in fiscal year 2010, 2009 and 2008, respectively, comprises (i) set-up and professional services fees and (ii) usage fees.
+DSS revenue, which constituted less than 1% in fiscal year 2011 and 1% of net revenue in both fiscal year 2010 and 2009, comprises (i) set-up and professional services fees and (ii) usage fees.
 Set-up and professional service fees that do not provide stand-alone value to a client are recognized over the contractual term of the agreement or the expected client relationship period, whichever is longer, effective when the application reaches the "go-live" date.
 The Company defines the "go-live" date as the date when the application enters into a production environment or all essential functionalities have been delivered.
 Usage fees are recognized on a monthly basis as earned.